-Step 2 - Plan for Sequence of Unit Installation
+Step 16 - Plan for Sequence of Unit Installation

 The support method used for this unit will dictate different sequences for the steps of unit installation.
+For example, on curbmounted units, some accessories must be installed on the unit before the unit is placed on the curb.
 Review the following for recommended sequences for installation steps.